Fusion-Power-Plant-Framework/bluemira/documentation/source/installation.rst

 ``Bluemira`` can be installed into a conda environment using mambaforge by running the following steps in a mac or Ubuntu command terminal.

+If you are using WSL please see the :ref:`additional instruction step <wsl>`.

 .. code-block:: bash

     # Install curl if its not available (eg vanilla Ubuntu 22.04)